folkertdev/rust-rfcs/text/3720-labeled-match.md

 The `loop match` syntax is easily searchable, and gives a good intuition for what the construct does (it loops and matches).
 A downside of this syntax is that it is both a loop and a match in one, so error messages have to be revised to be accurate (e.g. how to report that a `loop match` is non-exhaustive).

-The `const continue` variant of `continue <operand>` was introduced later, because:
+The `loop const match` and `const continue` variants were introduced later, because:

-- it demands that the jump target is known at compile time
+- they demand that the jump target is known at compile time
-- it guarantees the desugaring to a MIR `goto`: this has borrow checker implications
+- they guarantee the desugaring to a MIR `goto`: this has borrow checker implications

-So, `const continue` provides a specific place to document the conditions and behavior, and makes it possible to use `loop match` for ergonomics reasons even if the next state is not statically known.
+The usage of `const` provides a specific place to document the conditions and behavior, and makes it possible to use `loop match` for ergonomics reasons even if the next state is not statically known.

 The original proposal was `static continue`, which is fine but `const continue` gives a better intuition for what the operand should be.